Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 • ‘Mods Route’

-• Honour Moderations Examinations in the second term of second year
+• Honour Moderations Examinations in the second year (Easter time)

 • more focus on Classics in the first five terms